SEOULSPACE

 Mother

 Some might consider Mother on par with Parasite.
 It was also directed by Bong Joon-ho, who has multiple appearances in this life of the greatest Korean films ever.
-The Korean film Mother 2009 is a story about a mother who will do anything to protect her child.
+The Korean film Mother 2009 is about a mother who will do anything to protect her child.
 The film follows the mother as she tries to find her son’s killer and bring them to justice.
 The film is a thriller that will keep you on the edge of your seat.
 The acting by Kim Hye-ja is amazing, and she brings the character to life.
 She is one of the greatest Korean actresses of all time.
 The film is a must-see for fans of Korean cinema.

 Released: 2009